-5. Nutmeg Assists In Good Digestion
+10. Assists In Good Digestion

 It can treat indigestion and stomach ulcers.

-You can either use it topically on your stomach or add it with ginger in cold water and drink it.
+You can either use it topically on your stomach or add it with ginger to cold water and drink it.

 It is also rich in dietary fibers that enhance bowel movements.

 In a pharmacological study, nutmeg was able to reduce loose stools.

-6. Helps In Detoxification
+12. Helps In Detoxification

-7. Nutmeg May Assist In Kidney Health
+13. Assists In Kidney Health

 Nutmeg is said to have diuretic properties.

 This results in better health for your kidneys.

 These help increase the levels of dopamine, norepinephrine, and serotonin in the hippocampus of rats.

 It’s responsible for recording and retrieving information in the brain.

-9. Nutmeg Improves Dental Health
+15. Improves Dental Health